loiskilberg/create_spiral_notebook/README.md

-# create_spiral_notebook
+# create_spiral_notebooks
-How to create a spiral notebook
+How to create your own small spiral notebooks